libetl/soundtransform/README.md

 Parameters:
 `resultClass` - You have to specify what type of result you expect.
-                the value can be one of this list : (Sound.class, InputStream.class, File.class, String.class, float [].class)
+                the value can be one of this list : (Sound.class, InputStream.class, File.class, String.class, List.class)

 Returns:
 an array of results